 The Anatomy of an SEO 2.0 Web Directory of the Highest Quality

-In SEO 2.0?
+How is this even SEO 2.0?
 It sounds like a contradiction indeed.
-Aren’t directories either

-This post covers the actual anatomy of such a directory I deem high quality and even allows you to create one as well.
+This post covers the actual anatomy of such a directory I deem high quality.
+It even allows you to create one as well.

 Not standalone but part of a larger website